molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ECMAScript is a language based on prototypal inheritance.
 Every object has a prototype reference that may point to another object.
 If a property cannot be found on the object, the JavaScript engine follows the prototype reference and looks for the property on the prototype.

 This principle is quite simple.
-Imagine someone asking you a question, but you don’t know the answer.
-You still try to be helpful: “I’m sorry, I don’t know the answer myself, but I know someone who is an expert on this topic!”
+Imagine someone asking you a question, but you do not know the answer.
+You still try to be helpful: “I’m sorry, I do not know the answer myself, but I know someone who is an expert on this topic!”
 So the other person walks to the expert and repeats the question.

 Since a prototype is a simple object, it can have its own prototype again.
 This way, a [prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) is formed: Objects referencing other objects, like `a` &rarr; `b` &rarr; `c`.
 The engine walks up the prototype chain to find a property.
 When you retrieve a property on `a` and it cannot be found, `b` is searched, then `c`.